 The WAMAS LRM (short for "Labor and Resource Management") developed by SSI SCHAEFER records the performance of the warehouse staff.
 Both activities that add value as well as those that do not are included.
 In order to record performance, warehouse processes are divided up into time modules.
 In order to do this, the LRM warehouse model calculates routes and the resulting transit times and time spent lifting, subsequently converting these into time modules based on the transport device used.
 Performance is then calculated by comparing the expected times with the actual times.
 The LRM system can be integrated into the WAMAS WMS warehouse management system and records all of the tasks carried out in WAMAS itself.
 It can also be used as a standalone solution, for which external interfaces are available.

-The functionalities of Labor and Resource Management complement the comprehensive logistics software WAMAS® for a maximum of transparency regarding information in the warehouse.
-As from a bird’s eye view, an overall image helps to understand processes holistically.
-Individual dashboards and time-controlled reports can be created to ensure comprehensive process transparency and performance can be displayed in real time.
-The observation over reference periods of time provides further information regarding performance and times of lower utilization.
+The data gathered can be used to develop a staff deployment schedule that balances and optimizes the processes in the warehouse.
+In addition, individual dashboards and time-controlled reports can be created to ensure comprehensive process transparency and performance can be displayed in real time.
 These features help the operator to identify where there are gaps in the processes and where training is required.